2022 Houston Astros season: August

 On August 4, Justin Verlander (15–3) pitched six scoreless innings to increase an MLB-leading win total, and Chas McCormick and Martín Maldonado both homered with three RBI as Houston took the opener in Cleveland, 6–0.
 Mancini homered twice on August 5, including his first career grand slam, and drove in five runs to lead a 9–3 win over the Guardians.
-José Altuve added three hits, a double, and an RBI for Houston.
+Jose Altuve added three hits, a double, and an RBI for Houston.
 On August 6, Cal Quantrill (8–5) tossed six scoreless innings to remain undefeated at Progressive Field (11–0 in 26 career starts) as the Guardians breezed past the Astros, 4–1.
 Aledmys Díaz started at shortstop and doubled twice, driving in Houston's lone run in the ninth.
 On August 7, Triston McKenzie (8~8, game score 85) tossed eight scoreless innings and catcher Luke Maile hit his first home run since May 20, 2019, as the Guardians handed Houston their 7th shutout loss of the season, 1~0.
 Cristian Javier (6~8, game score 60) lost a fifth straight decision for the Astros, going six innings while allowing six hits, allowing the solo home run to Maile, and striking out four.